All posts

 A learning sequence that works

 Week 1: write your first 10 scripts by typing them out, even if AI suggests them.
 Don't copy-paste.
-Typing them out builds muscle memory.
+Typing builds muscle memory.

 Week 3: deliberately break something and debug it.
-Read How to Fix Roblox Studio Errors Using AI.
+Read How to Fix Roblox Studio Errors With AI.

 Week 4: pick a Roblox API you've never touched (TweenService, ParticleEmitter, Pathfinding) and build something with it without AI.
 See how much you've internalized.